 Sedano’s Supermarkets Receives Miami-Dade County Proclamation Declaring October 10 as “Sedano’s Supermarkets Day.”

-The formal proclamation was held during a private ceremony at Sedano’s corporate headquarters in Hialeah, bringing together company leadership, employees, local officials and community partners for a celebration of this milestone.
-Festivities included the reading of the proclamation, employee recognition and remarks from civic leaders and company executives.
+The proclamation was held during a private ceremony at Sedano’s corporate headquarters in Hialeah, bringing together company leadership, employees, local officials and community partners for a celebration.
+Festivities also included employee recognition and remarks from civic leaders and company executives.

 “We are incredibly honored and humbled to receive this recognition,” said Sedano’s CMO Javier Herrán.